PranavdaSupreme1/Game-of-Life-Simulation/README.md

 Based on these rules, the state of every cell in the next instant of time (next iteration) gets decided.
 Many figures can be formed of them.
 # Features
-1. GUI
+1. GUI with **_Raylib_**
 2. User customizability - Click on empty cells to draw, click on filled cells to erase
 3. Speed controls
 4. Lexicon (preload figures)
 # Applications
-Apart from just being a fascinating mmuseum-piece, it has great practical utility:
+Apart from just being a fascinating museum-piece, it has great practical utility:
 + It's **Turing Complete**, which means it can compute any automata which lies under the realm of computability.
 + Being an example of a **Cellular automaton**, it can model and predict complex data like population dynamics, epidemic spread, and ecosystem evolution.
 + It makes for a great benchmark for testing **multi-threading** in CPUs.